 All of us have a sin nature.
-As believers, it is the Holy Spirit Who helps us overcome sin and produce Christian character (Gal.
+But as believers, the Holy Spirit can help us overcome our desire to sin and produce Christian character in us (Gal.
 5:22, 23).
-Our prayer and desire should be that each child receives Christ as Savior.
-Then we can work on nurturing personal discipline in their lives.
+So, good behavior begins with salvation.
+Once your students are saved, you can work on nurturing personal discipline in their lives.

-In order to do this, we must encourage students to assume responsibility for their behavior.
-We can encourage or discourage students in developing self-discipline by the way we handle behavior issues in the classroom.
+Nurturing discipline in your students' lives begins with encouraging them to assume responsibility for their behavior.
+You can encourage or discourage students in developing self-discipline by the way you handle behavior issues in the classroom.